laharianne/topic_modelling_bookmarker/README.md

 python app.py

 ## Usage
 After uploading the extension to chrome, users can click the extension icon while browsing a webpage to see topic suggestions and sentiment analysis.
-Users can also search for stored bookmarks based on topics directly from the extension's popup.

 ## Developers
 - **Lahari Anne** - [lanne2@illinois.edu](mailto:lanne2@illinois.edu)